Chick92/ugv_block_V_instructions/README.md

 Ensure the UGV is powered on, and connected to the base station computer either through Rajant or WiFi.

-Double click on the desktop icon for either ugv joystick, or ugv keyboard, depending on what you want to use. an image viewing application will also launch, showing you the PoV camera feed from the front of the UGV.
+Click on the desktop icon for either ugv joystick, or ugv keyboard, depending on what you want to use. an image viewing application will also launch, showing you the PoV camera feed from the front of the UGV.

 ##### Control layout

-If using the XBOX controller, the control layout is as follows:
+The control layout for the XBOX controller is as follows:

 LB - dead man, press and hold to drive the UGV around Left stick - control input for driving the UGV